-Smoke alarm pattern is three long beeps with voice "Fire!," a 1.5 second pause, and three long beeps repeating.
-The red LED blinks in time with alarm pattern.
+The smoke alarm pattern is three long beeps with voice "Fire!," a 1.5 second pause, and three long beeps repeating.
+The red LED blinks in time with the alarm pattern.

 The smoke alarm takes precedence when both smoke and carbon monoxide are present.